mridhultp/Healthcare-Analytics_Case_Study/README.md

 # Case Study Insights: Yoga-Based Interventions in Mental and Musculoskeletal Disorders

-This repository contains structured healthcare case studies conducted as part of my M.Sc. in Yoga Therapy at SVYASA Yoga University.
+This repository contains structured healthcare case studies conducted as part of my M.Sc. in Yoga Therapy - life science.
 These projects integrate qualitative data collection, clinical observation, and outcome measurement with a focus on mental health and chronic pain management.

 # Case Study 1: Cyclothymia (Mood Disorder)